Major, major concentrations, minor, extended minor, honours

 In your third and fourth year, you choose from a variety of upper-level electives from the geography of food, climate change, soil, and swamps to religion, tourism, and urban planning.

-When taking a Geography major in the Bachelor of Arts, you can also choose to specialize in one or more of the following areas: Environmental Science, Global Studies, and Urban Studies and Planning.
+When taking a Geography major in the Bachelor of Arts, you can also choose to specialize in Urban Studies and Planning.

 If you have an interest in how the earth’s physical features and phenomena occur and want to learn how the environment is shaped by people, politics, economics, and culture, consider a minor or extended minor in geography.